http-builder-ng/http-builder-ng/README.md

 Hopefully that gives you a flavor or how Http Builder NG works.
 Http Builder NG is designed to be compatible with Groovy code annotated with [@TypeChecked](http://docs.groovy-lang.org/latest/html/gapi/groovy/transform/TypeChecked.html) and [@CompileStatic](http://docs.groovy-lang.org/latest/html/gapi/groovy/transform/CompileStatic.html).
 It also makes use of the [@DelegatesTo](http://docs.groovy-lang.org/latest/html/gapi/groovy/lang/DelegatesTo.html) to provide better IDE support when writing code using Http Builder NG.

 ## Artifacts

+> Warning: currently, the JCenter repo does not contain the 0.11.0 artifacts - the request to add them has been submitted.
+As a workaround, you should be able to add a maven-style repository to your Gradle build pointing to: `maven { url 'https://dl.bintray.com/http-builder-ng/dclark/' }` which should allow the dependencies to be resolved until then.

 Http Builder NG artifacts are available on [Bintray](https://bintray.com/http-builder-ng/dclark/http-builder-ng), for Gradle you can add the following dependency to your `build.gradle` file `dependencies` closure: